ajahne/blog/_drafts/2020-6-14-representation-matters.md

   image:
 ---

-*When I was in college at Tufts University, I was often the only Black person in my computer science and engineering classes.*
+*When I was in college at Tufts University, I was often the only Black person in my Computer Science and engineering classes.*

-*I was the only Black person to graduate with a computer science degree from the school of engineering in my year.*
+*I was the only Black person to graduate with a Computer Science degree from the School of Engineering in my year.*

 *I was one of two Black students out of more than 100 to graduate within the school of engineering in the fields of Computer Science, Computer Engineering, and Electrical Engineering.*